 Can I use glycerin on my face?

 Yes!
-Not only can you use glycerin on your face, but you should as it is very, very good for it!
 As we mentioned above, glycerin not only moisturizes your skin, it helps draw moisture from its deeper layers, plumping up the epidermis to give skin that youthful look.
 In fact, we have included glycerin in just about every single one of our skincare products.

 Can I use glycerin on my lips?

 Absolutely!
-Not only can you use glycerin on your lips as a moisturizer, you can use it as a gloss!
-Chapped lips?
-Try a little glycerin!
-Glycerin really smooths the skin and helps diminish those fine lines and wrinkles to which lips are especially susceptible to.
+Not only can you use glycerin on your lips as a moisturizer, you can use it as a gloss.
+It smooths the skin and helps diminish the fine lines and wrinkles that lips are especially susceptible to.
 You will find glycerin in our lip treatment, One Lip Wonder.